 Published by Robert W. Oliver

 Teacher.
 Ham radio operator (KN4RTJ).
-Piano debaucher.
+Pianist.
 Minimoog noodler.
-Photographer.
 Catholic.
 AMDG.
-Dogs, Doctor Who, & Stranger Things.
+Dogs, Cats, Doctor Who, & Stranger Things.
 I look much different in person.
+Opinions expressed in the Taco are my own.
 View all posts by Robert W. Oliver